mooxle/cooper-k8s-lab/docs/03-hardware/components/networking.md

 ---

-**Philosophy**: *"Perfect is the enemy of good, and overkill is the enemy of budget.
+**Philosophy**: *"Perfect is the enemy of good.
 Sometimes the smartest architecture uses what you already have."*